slipstream/SlipStreamDocumentation/docs/tutorials/nb/module-3.rst

 ----------------------------------------------

-In this module you will learn a little more about the NuvlaBox software stack, networking configuration, and how to attach a devices to the NuvlaBox.
+In this module you will learn a little more about the NuvlaBox software stack, networking configuration, and how to attach a device to the NuvlaBox.

 This module presumes familiarity with NuvlaBox basic usage.
 Review